jphaugla/redisJSONProductCatalog/README.md

 source venv/bin/activate
 ```
    * Use an environment file for locations
+   * Need to make sure the data location variables are set correctly
    * Can also set the number of concurrent processes for the client using the "PROCESSES" environment variable

 ```bash